sbslee/dokdo/README.md

 usage: cli.py [-h] command ...

 positional arguments:
-  command     name of command
+  command        Name of the command.
-    collapse  create 7 collapsed ASV tables, one for each taxonomic level tax2seq   return mapping between ASVs and taxonomic classifications
+    collapse     This command creates seven collapsed ASV tables, one for each taxonomic level.
+    tax2seq      This command returns the mapping between observed ASVs and taxonomic classifications.
+    make_manifest
+                 This command creates a manifest file from a directory containing FASTQ files.
+    add_metadata
+                 This command adds new columns to an existing sample-metadata file.

 optional arguments:
   -h, --help     show this help message and exit
 ```